tmarchBU/CS611Legends/Legends/README.txt

 Armor is an abstract subclass of item, and has 5 subclasses Boots, FullBody, Gloves, Helmet, SplitBody.
 SplitArmor uses Boots, Gloves, SplitBody, and Helmet to calculate the defense value.
 FullArmor uses only one FullBody piece to calculate the defense value.

----------------------- Final Notes---------------------------

-There are definitely a lot of places in here that need improvement, and the ArmorTypes and HandTypes are a bit buggy, but I thought they were important scalable features.
-At some point, I had to ditch good implementation and just write something that worked, so there's a lot of places that could be better.
-I focused mostly on the design structure, so I hope that counts for something.
-I also definitely lacked on the graphics a bit, and lack some storytelling, but I didn't have the time unfortunately.
-So I hope this is alright!